-The listed names are those of the men who perished in the Rohna disaster.
-They are presented here to honor and remember them, and to imprint them into American history.
+This page contains the names of the men who perished in the Rohna disaster.
+They are presented here to honor and remember them and to imprint them into American history.

-This web page contains a roster of those men living and dead, known to have survived the Rohna bombing and aftermath.
-These survivors are presented here that they may be publicly recognized and acknowledged.
-This roster is also given that doors may be opened for persons looking for buddies, friends, or family, and to provide a vehicle for establishing and re-establishing contacts.
+This page contains the names of the men, living and dead, known to have survived the Rohna bombing and aftermath.
+These survivors are presented here to be publicly acknowledged.

-At the time of this entry, less than half of the names of the 120 man Pioneer crew have been located for posting and honoring on our web site.
-With time we are committed and confident we will add to the following roster
+At this time less than half of the names of the 120 man USS Pioneer crew have been located for posting and honoring on our web site.
+With time we are committed and confident we will add to the roster.

 Thirty-seven Red Cross workers, along with American troops, boarded a Liberty ship bound for Oran, Algiers in North Africa.
 Their mission: provide services to troops in the China-Burma-India theater of the war.